Zaozzz/ECG-Expert-QA/README.md

 ### Use this benchmark to evaluate
 You can refer to the code in our code.py file

+The complete test code will be released soon

 ## Citation
 If you think that our work is useful to your research, please cite using this BibTeX:
 ```bibtex